Best Voice Journaling Apps in 2025 (Updated for 2026)

 If you’re just starting out: Begin with your phone’s built-in recorder or the inner dispatch’s free tier.
 Get the habit established before optimizing for features.

-If you want voice journaling inside a broader life documentation system: Day One handles multi-format journaling better than any other app, and the premium subscription is reasonably priced for what you get.
+If you want voice journaling inside a broader life documentation system: Day One handles multi-format journaling better than any other app.
 Best suited to Apple users.

-If transcription quality is your primary concern: Otter.ai delivers the best speech-to-text accuracy in this group, and the free tier is generous enough for daily journaling.
+If transcription quality is your primary concern: Otter.ai delivers the best speech-to-text accuracy in this group.

 If you need prompts to get started: Reflectly or Stoic provide structure that dedicated voice tools don’t.